evgenyneu/WatchKitParentAppBenchmark/README.md

 ## How to send a message from WatchKit to iOS app

 1) In your **WaitchKit extension**: call `sendMessage` of `WCSession` object supplying the data to be sent to the iOS app.
-You can supply a closure in `replyHandler` parameter if you need to process the reply from the iOS app.
+You can supply a closure in `replyHandler` parameter if you want to process the reply from the iOS app.

 ```Swift
 if WCSession.isSupported() {